-But what makes this trend even more problematic, as a new center for American the progress report indicates, is that now—due to a lack of affordable housing and enduring patterns of residential segregation—the zip code where people live is largely determined by income, race, and ethnicity.
-The report’s co-authors suggest that, if we want to change this unacceptable status quo we need to work on two fronts: reinvest in impoverished neighborhoods, so that maturity to focus on it and make decisions in the context of what's most important to them," says Paul.
+But what makes this trend even more problematic, as a new Center for American Progress report indicates, is that now—due to a lack of affordable housing and enduring patterns of residential segregation—the ZIP code where people live is largely determined by income, race, and ethnicity.
+The report’s coauthors suggest that if we want to change this unacceptable status quo, we need to work on two fronts: reinvest in impoverished neighborhoods so that residents have access to high-quality housing, jobs, good schools, transportation, and other basics, and ensure that families with low incomes have access to affordable housing in neighborhoods that already offer residents these resources.

-Today, the state of the American Dream—the ability of anyone to work hard and get ahead—largely depends on one’s zip code.
-That is more than a little troubling, given that 97 percent of Americans believe everyone should have an equal shot at success.

-Greg Kaufman stated, “As President Obama put it earlier this year:” “In this country,

-THE CHAPTER 3 “THE TRUTHS AND UNTRUTHS”

-of all countries, a person’s zip code shouldn’t decide their destiny.”

-The report’s co-authors suggest that if we want to change this unacceptable status quo we need to work on two fronts: reinvest in impoverished neighborhoods so that residents have access to high-quality housing, jobs, good schools, transportation, and other basics: and ensure that families with low incomes have access to affordable housing in neighborhoods that already offer residents these resources.

 For low-income renters, the affordable housing situation is now a crisis.
-As Housing and Urban Development Secretary Julián Castro said at the release of the report: “This the issue of an affordability crisis on the rental market is real, in big cities and in small towns.”
-Indeed, half of all renters in the U.S. spend more than 30 percent of their income on housing (above the threshold commonly defined as “affordable”), and more than a quarter spend over 50 percent of their income.
-On top of that, the housing that is available is increasingly limited to high-poverty, low-opportunity neighborhoods and 13.8 million Americans now live in neighborhoods where more than 40 percent of residents are poor, nearly double the number of people in 2000.
+As Housing and Urban Development Secretary Julián Castro said at the release of the Center for American Progress report: “The issue of an affordability crisis on the rental market is real, in big cities and in small towns.”
+Indeed, half of all renters in the United States spend more than 30% of their income on housing (above the threshold commonly defined as affordable), and more than a quarter spend more than 50% of their income on housing.
+On top of that, the housing that is available is increasingly limited to high-poverty, low-opportunity neighborhoods and 13.8 million Americans now live in neighborhoods where more than 40% of residents are poor, nearly double the number of people in 2000.

-When low-income families can move to neighborhoods that foster mobility, the benefits are clear: the children perform much better academically than their peers in high-poverty neighborhoods; their average annual earnings as adults increase by 31 percent: they are more likely to attend college and less likely to become single parents.
-There is also a marked improvement in physical and mental health, particularly for adults and girls.
+When low-income families can move to neighborhoods that foster mobility, the benefits are clear: the children perform much better academically than their peers in high-poverty neighborhoods, their average annual earnings as adults increase by 31%, and they are more likely to attend college and less likely to become single parents.
+There is also a marked improvement in physical and mental health, particularly for girls.

-THE CHAPTER 4 “THE TRUTHS AND UNTRUTHS”

-Housing in neighborhoods that already offer residents these resources.

-For low-income renters, the affordable housing situation is now a crisis.
-As Housing

-And Urban Development Secretary Julián Castro said at the release of the report: “This

-The issue of an affordability crisis on the rental market is real, in big cities and in small towns.

-Greg Kaufman made a factual example, “Quanda Burrell, 30, lives with her 10-year-old daughter and 5-year-old son in Boston where she works full-time as a childcare teacher for infants.”
-She grew up in low-income communities, where there were a lot of communities as well.
-When she was pregnant with her first child, she was couch-surfing with friends and relatives, and briefly lived in two homeless shelters.
-She then moved to privately-owned, subsidized housing in a mixed-income neighborhood.
+Greg Kaufman provides an example.
+“Quanda Burrell, 30, lives with her 10-year-old daughter and 5-year-old son in Boston where she works full-time as a childcare teacher for infants.”
+She grew up in low-income communities.
+When she was pregnant with her first child, she was couch-surfing with friends and relatives and briefly lived in two homeless shelters.
+She then moved to privately owned subsidized housing in a mixed-income neighborhood.